Advising & Support

 You should meet with your advisor at least once a semester to plan your classes and check on your academic progress.
-However, we encourage you to meet with him or her more often to plan for your career, and to learn about internship and other non-academic opportunities.
+However, we encourage you to meet with them more often to plan for your career, and to learn about internships and other non-academic opportunities.

 No, you will receive credit for that class.
 However, in order to graduate, you must maintain a 2.0 GPA in the classes in your major (called your "major GPA").
 This includes the IB classes needed for your major and all of the supporting math and science courses needed for the major as well (not your gen-eds, NPL, etc.).
 Keep in mind that some health professional schools require a "C" or better in prerequisite courses.

 If I retake a class, how will my GPA be affected?

 It depends on whether you are eligible to take the class for grade replacement.
 Please see the

 for more information.
 Please note that many professional schools (for example: medical, dental, law) will not accept the replaced grade and will average the two grades.

 Is there an easy way to calculate my GPA?